 Forms of Data Analysis

-Organization with huge data can begin analytics.
-Before beginning data scientists should make sure that predictive analytics fulfills their business goals and is appropriate for the big data environment.
+An organization with massive data can begin analytics before beginning data scientists should make sure that predictive analytics fulfills their business goals and is appropriate for the big data environment.

 Let’s take a quick look at the three types of analytics –

-Descriptive analytics – It is the basic form of analytics which aggregates big data and provides useful insights into the past.
+Descriptive analytics – It is the primary form of analytics that aggregates big data and provides useful insights into the past.

-Predictive analytics – Next step in data reduction; It uses various statistical modelling and machine learning techniques to analyze past data and predict the future outcomes
+Predictive analytics – Next step in data reduction; It uses various statistical modeling and machine learning techniques to analyze past data and predict the future outcomes

-Prescriptive analytics – New form of analytics which uses a combination of business rules, machine learning and computational modelling to recommend the best course of action for any pre-specified outcome.
+Prescriptive analytics – New form of analytics that uses a combination of business rules, machine learning, and computational modeling to recommend the best course of action for any pre-specified outcome.

 Neural networks – Building blocks of Data Analysis

-Neural network is a system of hardware and software mimicked after the central nervous system of humans, to estimate functions that depend on huge amount of unknown inputs.
-Neural networks are specified by three things – architecture, activity rule and learning rule.
+The neural network is a system of hardware and software mimicked after the central nervous system of humans, to estimate functions that depend on vast amounts of unknown inputs.
+Neural networks are specified by three things – architecture, activity rule, and learning rule.

-According to Kaz Sato, Staff Developer Advocate at Google Cloud Platform “A neural network is a function that learns the expected output for a given input from training datasets”.
+According to Kaz Sato, Staff Developer Advocate at Google Cloud Platform, “A neural network is a function that learns the expected output for a given input from training datasets”.
 A neural network is an interconnected group of nodes.
-Each processing node has its own small sphere of knowledge, including what it has seen and any rules it was originally programmed with or developed for itself.
+Each processing node has its small sphere of knowledge, including what it has seen and any rules it was initially programmed with or developed for itself.

 In short neural networks are adaptive and modify themselves as they learn from subsequent inputs.
 For example, below is a representation of a neural network that performs image recognition for ‘humans’.
-The network has been trained with a lot of sample human and non-human images.
+The system has been trained with a lot of samples of human and non-human images.
 The resulting network works as a function that takes an image as input and outputs label human or non-human.